bplmaps/lmec-main-site/content/exhibitions/digital-exhibitions.md

 ---
 <div class="callout my-3">More or Less in Common: Environment and Justice in the Human Landscape</div>

-The digital exhibition for our upcoming show, **More or Less in Common**,
+The digital exhibition for our upcoming show, **More or Less in Common**, features zoomable, high-resolution images of all of the exhibition objects; interactive features like a...

+<a class="btn btn-outline-primary btn-block" href="https://www.leventhalmap.org/digital-exhibitions/more-or-less-in-common/"><i class="fas fa-images me-2"></i>Enter the digital exhibition for More or Less in Common</a>

 <div class="callout my-3">Bending Lines: Maps and Data from Distortion to Deception</div>